Mental Health Playbook

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse varius enim in eros elementum tristique.
 Duis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.

 I have struggled with anxiety and depression at times in the past.
-I do not enjoy these feelings, and wanted to explore the best ways to get through it.
-Through changing my habits, I can happily say I experience these feelings much, much less.
+I do not enjoy these feelings, and wanted to explore the best ways to tackle them.
+Through changing my habits and mentality, I can happily say I experience these feelings much, much less.
 I want others to feel the same.

 I preface my advice with two things -

 1. I am not an expert.
 These come from my own research and experiences, and highlight what has worked best in my own life.
 If you are struggling and need more serious help, you are not alone.
 Don't be afraid to reach out for professional help through a doctor or therapist.
-If you are suicidal, you can call 988 anytime for help.
+If you are suicidal, you can call 988 anytime to talk to someone.

 2. This advice is not a quick fix.
 It takes commitment to make changes, and weeks to notice a difference.
 You might get discouraged at first because you’re not seeing a big difference.
 I promise - if you stick with it benefits will come.